 Whether you’re cooking up the family favorite casserole, soup or boxty, or going simple with some fries or chips, the time to show your potato pride is today.

 Just as many associate America with its famous burger, Ireland is the go-to country for potatoes.
-Before the 1845 Potato Famine that killed a million people, the Irish consumed an estimated seven million tons of the starch ever year.
+Before the 1845 Potato Famine that killed a million people, the Irish consumed an estimated seven million tons of starch ever year.

 Although today they don’t consume quite as much as that astonishing volume, potatoes remain a staple in the Irish diet, with 96.6 percent of all Irish households buying potatoes in 2014.